jreisinger/re/PITCHME.md

 ## Backtracking

 * engine tries all possibilities until it matches or fails
-* the entire regex must match not just part of it
+* entire regex must match not just part of it

 ```plain
 ~~~~'XXXX'~~~~